mikependon/RepoDB.NET/pages/features/caching.md

 }
 ```

 > You have to implement all the interface methods and manually handle each of them.
-Please see our [reference implementation](/reference/jsoncache) for more information.

 #### Injecting the Cache in the Repository